We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 - Our climate scenario analysis prerequisites

-- Assuming that a carbon price of 21,197 yen will be imposed on each ton of GHG emissions in 2030 and 37,853 yen in 2050, we forecast the effects on carbon prices.
-Carbon prices are set based on (IEA World Energy Outlook 2023 (Net Zero Emissions by 2050 Scenario, Stated Policies Scenario).
+- Assuming that a carbon price of approximately 19,600 yen will be imposed on each ton of GHG emissions in 2030 and approximately 35,100 yen in 2050, we forecast the impacts of carbon prices.
+Carbon prices are set based on (IEA World Energy Outlook 2024 (Net Zero Emissions by 2050 Scenario, Stated Policies Scenario).

 - Analysis result